Steve Englebright

-Steven C. Englebright (born August 24, 1946) was the Assembly member for the 4th District of the New York Assembly until his defeat in 2022.
+Steven C. Englebright (born August 24, 1946) was the Assembly member for the 4th District of the New York Assembly from 1992 until his defeat in 2022.
+He ran for Suffolk County Legislature in 2023 and won.
+In 2025, he ran for re-election and won.
 He is a Democrat.

-Englebright was first elected to the New York State Assembly in 1992.
-He was the chair of the Assembly Committee on Environmental Conservation.
+Education

 Englebright graduated from Bayside High School in Queens, New York.
 He received a B.S. degree from the University of Tennessee in 1969 and an M.S. in Paleontology/Sedimentology from Stony Brook University in 1974.

+Non-political career

 He worked as Curator of Geologic Collections at Stony Brook University and was the founding director of the Museum of Long Island Natural Sciences.
 Englebright served as a Suffolk County legislator from 1983 until his election to the New York State Assembly in 1992.

+Steve has been working as a professor in the Department of Geology at Stony Brook University for the past three decades.

+Political career

-Englebright was defeated in the 2022 election by Edward Flood.
+Englebright was first elected to the New York State Assembly in 1992.
+He was the chair of the Assembly Committee on Environmental Conservation.
+He was defeated in the 2022 election by Edward Flood.

+In 2023, Englebright was re-elected to the Suffolk County Legislature in the 5th Legislative District, a seat he previously occupied prior to his tenure in the Assembly.

+In May 2025, Steve officially announced his re-election campaign to the Suffolk County Legislature.
+Steve Englebright was re-elected to the Legislature in 2025 with a 62.6% vote win.